 For this recipe, I used pineapple guava, but you can use any guava you’d like.
 Chop off the ends of four guavas and cut them in half.

 Put them in a small saucepan with a cup of water and bring to a boil, cooking for at least ten minutes.
 The cooking time will vary depending on size and thickness.

 The goal is to have them soft and squishy.

-Once they’re soft, put them into a sieve, using a spoon to squish the juices out.
+Once they’re soft, remove them from the water and put them into a sieve.
+Use a spoon to squish the juices out.